david-salac/NetCDF4-variable-streamer/README.md

 file (by selected dimension).
 It also allows to read (yield) from the NetCDF4 variable the chunks of data.
 The main class simply extends (inherits) from the `netCDF4.Dataset` class and add the possibility to create a variable for streaming using method `createStreamerVariable`.

+Another quite typical situation occurs when a user does not exactly know the order of dimensions in the variable before you write into it (or read from it).
+Or similarly, when the application is in development and order can be changed at some point.
+This issue is efficiently solved in xarray library.
+But installing xarray involves many drawbacks like having a massive library in a system (that is not useful otherwise) or risking memory leaks (often related even to the correct usage of xarray).
+This library directly extends the native netCDF4 drive.
+Accordingly, it is minimalistic and solves exactly this typical problem.

-## How to use the script for writing?
+## How to use the script for streaming to the variable?
-Suppose that user wants to create a variable called 'var' with dimensions called (d1, d2, d3) with sizes (500, 20, 600) and swapped (stream) to the variable using the dimension 'd2' as a pivotal one.
+Suppose that user wants to create a variable called `'var'` with dimensions called `(d1, d2, d3)` with sizes `(500, 20, 600)` and swapped (stream) to the variable using the dimension 'd2' as a pivotal one.

 Following example shows the way how to deal with this issue.
 There are two options what to stream: stream line by line (entity by entity) or stream the whole blob of data.

-Once the job is finished, variable has to be closed using the `flush` method.
+Once the job is finished, variable must be closed using the `flush` method.
 ```
 from netCDF4_streamer import NetCDF4Streamer